-RPE is useful in training as well, especially when you don't have a power meter or heart rate monitor to gauge your effort.
+Rate of perceived exertion (RPE) measures the intensity of an exercise.
+RPE is a subjective rating based on how you feel physically and mentally during training, and is useful especially when you don't have a power meter or heart rate monitor to gauge your effort.

-RPE 4-5, race pace, continuous sensation of moderate or even greater leg fatigue, deep and shortness of breathe, difficult to hold a conversation.
+Race pace, continuous sensation of moderate or even greater leg fatigue, deep and shortness of breathe, and difficult to hold a conversation.
 This is known as Zone 4 training where the target average power is between 91%-105% of FTP and heart rate above 95% of LTHR.

-RPE >7, very hard and short efforts between 30 seconds to 3 minutes, with severe sensation of leg fatigue, can barely breath and able to speak a few words.
+Very hard and short efforts between 30 seconds to 3 minutes, with severe sensation of leg fatigue, can barely breath and able to only speak a few words.
 This is known as Zone 6 training where the target average power is between 121%-150% of FTP and heart rate is generally not use as a guide.